Thomas Rogne: IFK Göteborg

 On 14 March 2015, Rogne signed a three-year-long contract with Allsvenskan team IFK Göteborg.

 Lech Poznań

 On 1 August 2017, Rogne signed a four-year contract with Ekstraklasa side Lech Poznań, effective from 1 January 2018.
 He was the captain from January 2020 until July 2021.

 On 19 December 2021, following Lech's 2–0 home win against Górnik Zabrze, it was announced his contract would not be extended and he would depart the club on 31 December 2021.

 Apollon Smyrnis

 On 4 January 2022, Greek side Apollon Smyrnis F.C., via his official website, informed about the acquisition of Thomas Rogne from Lech Poznań on a free transfer.
 The central defender, after passing the medical tests, signed a contract with the Greek club valid until 30 June 2023.

 Helsingborg

 On 1 July 2022, Rogne signed a contract with Helsingborgs IF in Sweden until the end of 2024.
+He left the contract at the end of 2024, as his contract expired.